goldstrike77/ansible-role-linux-kubernetes/README.md

 * `kube_node_role`: Type of nodes in cluster, master or node.
 * `kube_cgroup_driver`: Specifies the management of the container's cgroups, cgroupfs or systemd.
 * `kube_control_plane_endpoint`: The address or DNS and port of the load balancer.
+* `kube_control_plane_endpoint`: The address or DNS name of the API Server load balancer advertise listening on.
+* `kube_control_plane_port`: The port of the API Server load balancer advertise listening on.

 ##### Kubernetes networking
 * `kube_cni`: Specify the Kubernetes CNI plugins, calico / flannel / canal.